oxplot/tjtag-pi/README.md

 tjtag-pi is a fork of [tjtag][] with support for [Raspberry Pi][pi] which eliminates the need for a PC with parallel port.
+See [acidice333](https://github.com/acidice333/tjtag-pi)'s fork for running on RPi 3.

 WARNING
 =======